Smart casual: Apparel

-Top Left: Women wearing shirts along with microskirts and hotpants at work.
-Top Right: Woman wearing a suit without shirt or bra under it.
-Bottom Left: Facebook COO Sheryl Sandberg in a minidress.
-Bottom Right: Woman wearing shirtdress without any trousers or skirt.
-These can be considered as new fashion trends of women's smart casuals.

 Personal judgment is required to interpret the ill-defined term smart casual based on its context, theme, people, location, weather and spirit.
 Italian fashion house Brioni explains smart casual is not an issue of inventory or classification but rather knowledge and good taste to understand the environment; demonstrating that smart casual during summer in Sardinia is different from smart casual during winter in Toronto.
 An Australian freelance fashion director remarks, "Smart Casual is the dress code most open to interpretation and the one least understood", and advises wearing fresher colors, lighter, softer materials, patterned, relaxed, thoughtful, less structured, clean and not confrontational apparel, with fabrics like linen, cashmere, fine wool and cotton that are freshly laundered.

 Men's fast fashion brand Topman emphasizes the flexibility of smart casual.
 An individual's personality and pleasure of clothing choice defines the dress code provided that the attire is a multi-purpose outfit that is acceptable for formal occasions, dating or casual social gatherings.
 Topman explains casual and formal clothing pieces are mixed and matched, and illustrates a smart casual outfit can include a mixture of jeans, blazers, sport coats, sweaters, necktie, a pair of Brogue shoes, dress shirts or a pair of Converse shoes.

 Business blogger, Maurilio Amorim, notes that although jeans are usually not an option, the Burnt Hills smart casual variation allows for crisp blue jeans to be worn (no holes or places where you stepped on the heel too much).
 A tie is usually introduced to the ensemble, and the wearing of a jacket is stressed.

-Norwegian and American cruise line brand Royal Caribbean International clarifies smart casual for main dining on-board its fleet: blazers, trousers, neckties or shirts are acceptable but shorts, jeans or [T-shirts are unacceptable for men.
+Norwegian and American cruise line brand Royal Caribbean International clarifies smart casual for main dining on-board its fleet: blazers, trousers, neckties or shirts are acceptable but shorts, jeans or T-shirts are unacceptable for men.
 Dress, casual dresses, or pantsuits are acceptable for women.